alpano-unibz/LinkedGeoData/linkedgeodata-ontop/README.md

 Ontop Experiments
 --------------------

+The sample datasets were retrieved on August 1st from Geofabrik at http://download.geofabrik.de/europe.html.
-Datasets analyzed: North-East Italy, Italy, Germany
+Datasets analyzed included North-East Italy, Italy, Germany (the datasets are too large to be uploaded here)

 Table: Queries Performed